torus-tools/localize/README.md

 ## Automatic localization

-Arjan uses the id attributes already present in your html as the keys in the locale.
-The parser in arjan localize gets all the existing IDs of html elements with text content, and saves them in the locale.
-If the element didnt have an ID arjan automatically creates an ID for the object with the following format:  The first 12 characters of the text, replacing spaces with underscores and adding the translation index at the end.
+Arjan Localize has a parser that gets all the existing IDs of HTML elements with text content and saves them as key value pairs in a JSON locale.
+If the element doesn't have an ID, Arjan automatically creates one with the following format:  The first 12 characters of the text, replacing spaces with underscores and adding the translation index at the end.

 ## Automatic translation

-Arjan localize also helps you to automatically translate your JSON locales and files in up to 54 different languages.
+Arjan localize also helps you to translate your JSON locales and files in up to 54 languages.
 It uses AWS’s neural machine translation system which is used in amazon.com.

 ## Usage

-There’s three ways in which you can use arjan localize.
-The three are listed bellow with their pros and cons.
+There are three ways in which you can use Arjan Localize.
+The three are listed bellow with their main features:

 1. **Arjan CLI**
-    1. pros:
       1. translate multiple pages
       2. bi-directional translation updates
-    2. cons: No GUI. basic terminal usage knowledge

 2. **The Arjan Localization GUI**
-    1. Pros:
       1. GUI
-        2. No AWS account needed.
+      2. No AWS account needed
-    2. cons:
-        1. only translate a single page at a time
+      3. Only translate a single page at a time
-        2. cannot update translations
+      4. Cannot update translations

 3. **Programmatic usage**
-    1. Pros: integrate into other programs and workflows
+      1. Integrates into other programs and workflows
-    2. Cons: requires setup for each project
+      2. Requires setup for each project

 ## Arjan translate GUI